psutil documentation

 Changed in version 4.1.0: new position, mode and flags fields on Linux.

 Return socket connections opened by process as a list of named tuples.
-To get system-wide connections use psutil.net_connections().
-Every named tuple provides 6 attributes:
+To get system-wide connections use

-• fd: the socket file descriptor.
-This can be passed to socket.fromfd to obtain a usable socket object.
-On Windows, FreeBSD and SunOS this is always set to -1.
+.
+Every named tuple provides 6 attributes:fd: the socket file descriptor.
+If the connection refers to the current process this may be passed to socket.fromfd to obtain a usable socket object.
+On Windows, FreeBSD and SunOS this is always set to

-• family: the address family, either AF_INET, AF_INET6 or AF_UNIX.
+.family: the address family, either AF_INET, AF_INET6 or AF_UNIX.

-• type: the address type, either SOCK_STREAM, SOCK_DGRAM or SOCK_SEQPACKET. .
+type: the address type, either SOCK_STREAM, SOCK_DGRAM or SOCK_SEQPACKET. .

-• raddr: the remote address as a (ip, port) named tuple or an absolute path in case of UNIX sockets.
-When the remote endpoint is not connected you’ll get an empty tuple (AF_INET*) or "" (AF_UNIX).
-For UNIX sockets see notes below.
+in case of UNIX sockets.
+When the remote endpoint is not connected you’ll get an empty tuple (AF_INET*) or""

-• status: represents the status of a TCP connection.
-The return value is one of the psutil.CONN_* constants.
-For UDP and UNIX sockets this is always going to be psutil.CONN_NONE.
+(AF_UNIX).
+For UNIX sockets see notes below.status: represents the status of a TCP connection.
+The return value is one of the

 The kind parameter is a string which filters for connections that fit the following criteria: